sessionstar/oopsla20-artifact/README.md

   - source folder:  [examples/SH](examples/SH)
   - explanation:  SH is short for Sutherland-Hodgman algorithm.
 It is a 3-role protocol for polygon clipping.
 It takes a plane, and the vertices of a polygon as a series of points; and produces vertices for the polygon restricted to one side of the plane.
+This is the running example from [Neykova et al. 2018](http://mrg.doc.ic.ac.uk/publications/a-session-type-provider/paper.pdf)

 </details>
 <details>
   <summary>OnlineWallet</summary>

 - source folder:  [examples/Online Wallet](examples/OnlineWallet)
-- explanation: This is the running example from [Neykova et al. 2013].
+- explanation: This is the running example from [Neykova et al. 2013] (https://www.doc.ic.ac.uk/~rn710/spy/main.pdf).
-It represents an online payment application.
+It represents an online payment application between client C, bank S, and an Authentication service A. In each iteration, S sends C the current account status, and C has the choice to make a payment (but only for an amount that would not overdraw the account) or end the session.

 </details>
 <details>
 <summary>Ticket</summary>

 - source folder:[examples/Ticket](examples/Ticket)
-- explanation: This is the running example from [Bocchi et al. 2013], where a customer negotiates with teh bank for buying a ticket.
-The protocol is recursive.
+- explanation: This is the running example from [Bocchi et al. 2013](http://mrg.doc.ic.ac.uk/publications/a-theory-of-design-by-contract-for-distributed-multiparty-interactions/concur.pdf), where a buyer negotiates with the seller and bank for buying a purchase.
+The refinements ensure that the buyer has to increase the price during negotiations until an agreement is reached.
+In addition, the value of the (last) offer and the payment must be equal.

 </details>
 <details>
   <summary>HTTP</summary>

 - source folder:  [examples/HTTP](examples/HTTP)
 - explanation: It is minimal specification of the [Hypertext Transfer protocol](https://tools.ietf.org/html/rfc2616) protocol.
+The refinements ensure the validity of the status code that are used.
 We have  implemented an HTTP server in F*.
 The example can interoperate with HTTP clients, e.g Chrome, Firefox, etc.

 </details>